aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

-**Aspose.Slides for Java** provides interfaces and properties that allow you to format shapes based on known options in PowerPoint.
+**Aspose.Slides for PHP via Java** provides interfaces and properties that allow you to format shapes based on known options in PowerPoint.

 ## **Format Lines**

 Using Aspose.Slides, you can specify your preferred line style for a shape.
 These steps outline such a procedure:

-1. Create an instance of the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class.
 2. Get a slide's reference through its index.
-3. Add an [IShape](https://reference.aspose.com/slides/java/com.aspose.slides/IShape) to the slide.
+3. Add an [IShape](https://reference.aspose.com/slides/php-java/com.aspose.slides/IShape) to the slide.
 4. Set a color for the shape lines.
 5. Set the width for the shape lines.
-6. Set the [line style](https://reference.aspose.com/slides/java/com.aspose.slides/LineStyle) for the shape line
+6. Set the [line style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineStyle) for the shape line
-7. Set the [dash style](https://reference.aspose.com/slides/java/com.aspose.slides/LineDashStyle) for the shape line.
+7. Set the [dash style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineDashStyle) for the shape line.
 8. Write the modified presentation as a PPTX file.

 This Java code demonstrates an operation where we formatted a rectangle `AutoShape`: